BartoszTyl/f1_parquet_dashboard_old/README.md

 ## ✍🏻 Acknowledgements ##

 This project uses data provided by the FastF1 library, created and maintained by Theo Ehrlich.
-Huge thanks to the FastF1 community for making detailed F1 data accessible for analysis and visualization.
+Huge thanks to the FastF1 community for making detailed F1 data accessible for analysis and visualisation.